-On a recent poll in the Girls that Scuba Facebook group when being asked about dive training that people found very beneficial, Self reliant scuba diving seemed to pop up the most.
-So we thought we'd dig deeper and find out more about what exactly self reliant diving is?
+On a poll in the Girls that Scuba Facebook group about training that people found beneficial, self reliant diving was incredibly popular.
+So we thought we’d dig deeper and find out more about what exactly self reliant diving is?

 What is the self reliant diver course?

-"Self reliant diver" is a course that is a PADI certified program and has become more and more popular over the past year.
-Many other agencies also run a self reliant program and it can also appear under other guises and in some circumstances is called “Solo diver”.
-It is not the encouragement to go diving alone by any means, it is purely the train of thought, that you are prepared to deal with the majority of any possible emergencies by yourself.
+“Self reliant diver” is a PADI certified program which has become more and more popular over the past few years.
+Many other agencies also run a self reliant program and it can also appear under other guises.
+The course may also be called “Solo Diver”.
+It is not the encouragement to go diving alone by any means.
+It is purely the idea that you are prepared to deal with the majority of possible emergencies by yourself.

 The self reliant course trains you to be pretty much “ready for anything” and self prepared.

 Scuba diving, along with any adventure sport has an element of risk.
-We, as humans are not designed to breathe underwater, and as such, have to rely on our equipment and skills to ensure that we return to the surface safely.
+We, as humans are not designed to breathe underwater.
+As such, we have to rely on our equipment and skills to ensure that we return to the surface safely.

 Now, of those fatalities, and in general, any accidents when diving, the main cause is diver error.
-No matter how comfortable you are with anything in life, it is all too easy to become complacent and that is when you make mistakes.
-Running through the same checks and routine every time you go diving can seem easy which is when you can forget.
+No matter how comfortable you are with anything in life, it is all too easy to become complacent.
+That is when you make mistakes.
+Running the same checks and routine every time you go diving can seem easy, which is when you can forget.

 As a scuba diving professional there is an additional pressure on you, whether you are guiding certified divers or teaching students.
 You need to mentally and physically prepare yourself and then go through the same again for your class or clients.

-After looking at the values and important of diving with a buddy, one of the first principals that is looked at is the philosophy or diving without a partner and the mental preparedness.
+After looking at the values and importance of diving with a buddy, one of the first principles that is looked at is the philosophy or diving without a partner.
+Mental preparedness is key.
 Are you ready to go self reliant diving?
 Are you ready to be able to deal with any emergencies independent of anyone else?
 Have you thought about the consequences of diving by yourself if you choose?
-Have you methodically prepped and checked your equipment?
+Did you methodically prep and check your equipment?
 Have you formulated a dive plan and will subsequently stick to it?
 Have you informed others of your dive plans?
 These all need to be covered before you even get to actual diving.

 So why take self reliant training?